baycom/loratally/README.md

 ## Web Frontend & Configuration

-The web frontend shows the tally state and some other data by default.
+The web frontend shows the tally state and some other data by default:

 ![Default Page](https://github.com/baycom/loratally/raw/main/doc/web-tally.png)

-The initial setup is done via web browser by connecting to the WiFi network like Tally-123456 by entering the the address 192.168.4.1
+The initial setup is done via web browser by connecting to the WiFi network like Tally-123456 by entering the address 192.168.4.1

 ![Settings Page](https://github.com/baycom/loratally/raw/7c992fd1e20de098aaf00f8e401f0913732140b3/doc/web-setup.png)